urbandroid-team/dont-kill-my-app/_vendors/samsung.md

 user_solution: "

+## What optimization apps does Samsung have?

+- Android Pie and higher: Device care
+- Android Oreo or Nougat: Device maintenance
+- Android Marshmallow or below: Smart manager

 ## Galaxy S9 / S10

 Battery optimization is *turned on by default*.
 At some unclear moments (maybe on app update, OS update?), the settings also do revert back to the defaults, forcing you to turn them off again and again.